coursera/courier/index.md

 may be using different versions of a schema, because, in such system, a reader might receive data containing enum symbols they do not yet recognize.

-Note that the presence of the `$UNKNOWN` symbol does not, by itself, guarantee that adding an a symbol to the enum is safe.
-In order to ensure this, one must be sure that all readers of the enum handle the `$UNKNOWN` symbol in a reasonable way.
-Depending on the semantic meaning of the enum, this may or may not be possible, and so the addition of enum symbols should be approached with care.
+Note that the `$UNKNOWN` symbol must always be considered by readers when consuming a enum.

+All readers are expected to check if a enum is `$UNKNOWN` when consuming it.
+If the reader is able to handle `$UNKNOWN` in a reasonable and safe way, it is encouraged to do so.
+If the reader requires a recognized symbol and cannot proceed in a reasonable way when `$UNKNOWN` is encountered the reader should reject the data outright (e.g. if the data was received in an HTTP POST request, respond with a 400 HTTP response status code).

 Typerefs
 --------